Sunan2002/Shell-ing-Commands/README.md

-chochomilk
+# chochomilk
-by Darius Jankauskus and Sunan Tajwar
+### by Darius Jankauskus and Sunan Tajwar

-Features:
+## Features:
-        Forks and executes commands
+        - Forks and executes commands
-        Parses multiple commands on one line
+        - Parses multiple commands on one line
-        Redirects Using >, 2>, &>, >>, 2>>, &>>
+        - Redirects using >, 2>, &>, >>, 2>>, &>>, <
-        Pipes commands using |
+        - Pipes commands using |
+        - Terminate running programs using keyboard interrupt ^C
+        - User help within help command

-Attempted:
+## Attempted:
-        Attempted expand piping to execute multiple pipes
+        - Attempted expand piping to pipe between more than two programs

-Bugs:
+## Bugs:
-        There is a bug in piping when trying to use multiple pipes
+        - Multiple pipes will not execute properly

-Files and Function Headers:
+## Files and Function Headers:

-parser.c
+### parser.c
-        Handles all line parsing functions
+        - Handles all line parsing functions

         ========= char** split_input(char *input) ==========
         Inputs: char* input